ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling

 \subsection{Contributions \& Paper Organization}

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item[$\bullet$] We put forward a generalized {\bf I}mportance {\bf S}ampling {\bf F}ederated {\bf L}earning framework, abbreviated as ISFL\footnotemark[1], which introduces the local importance sampling to mitigate the impacts of the non-i.i.d. data distribution. \item[$\bullet$] We derive the convergence theorem for ISFL, which relaxes the convexity assumptions for better compatibility with deep learning models.
-The theoretical result generalizes the FL convergence analysis by introducing the effects of local importance sampling. \item[$\bullet$] We formulate the weight selection of each client as independent sub-problems.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item[$\bullet$] We put forward a generalized {\bf I}mportance {\bf S}ampling {\bf F}ederated {\bf L}earning framework, abbreviated as ISFL, which introduces the local importance sampling to mitigate the impacts of the non-i.i.d. data distribution. \item[$\bullet$] We derive the convergence theorem for ISFL, which generalizes the theoretical analysis of original FL studies.
+1) ISFL convergence theorem provides a fine-granularity bound that introduces the effects of local importance sampling probabilities.
+2) Compared to existing IS based solutions for non-i.i.d.
+FL, ISFL relaxes the convexity assumptions for better compatibility with deep learning models. \item[$\bullet$] We formulate the weight selection of each client as independent sub-problems.
 The theoretical solutions for the optimal sampling strategies, as well as an adaptive water-filling approach for calculating the optimum IS weights are also presented. \item[$\bullet$] We develop the corresponding ISFL algorithms\footnote[1]{The codes in this work are available at \url{https://github.com/Zhuzzq/ISFL}} and carry several experiments based on the CIFAR-10 dataset.
 It will be shown that the outcomes fit the theorems well and verify the improvement of the proposed algorithms.
 The experiments also suggest that ISFL is able to approach the accuracy of centralized training.
 Some insights on the generalization ability, personalized preference, interpretability, as well as data efficiency are also discussed. \end{itemize}

 The rest of the article is organized as follows.
 In Section \ref{section Framework}, we introduce some necessary preliminaries and the basic idea of ISFL.
 In Section \ref{section theory}, we derive the theoretical results on the framework analysis and the optimal weighting calculation.
 The corresponding ISFL algorithms are developed in Section \ref{section alg}.
 Experiment evaluations and further discussions are presented in Section \ref{section sim}.
 Finally, in Section \ref{section conclusion}, we conclude this work and point out several potential research directions.